ebardelli/website/content/posts/2025-03-21-school-attendance-boundaries.md

 isStarred: true
 draft: false
-description: "Redrawing school attendance boundaries at time of school consolidation requires balancing data precision with community impact.
-This post describes the DuckDB-powered GIS tooling I built to support redrawing school attendance boundaries, starting from Census block integration and student geocoding to real-time attendance projections for public stakeholder meetings."
 ---

 Imagine a single line drawn on a map.
 That line, a school attendance boundary, prescribes more than just where a child goes to school.
 It shapes their friendships, influences their family's home value, and defines the character of their neighborhood.
 Redrawing those lines is a task with far-reaching consequences that require balancing data and human impact.